-Additionally, teams of first responders are deployed to support the population or solve specific problems.
-These teams must be fast-paced and highly focused, whilst maintaining a high level of adaptability.
-Therefore, we are looking for solutions to:
+Alternatively, sometimes a small team of specialist needs to be deployed to solve a specific problem.
+The problems that these teams solve often require them to be fast-paced and highly focused, whilst maintaining a high level of adaptability.
+Therefore, we are looking for solutions that will:

-- Actively push information to a small team in a non-distracting way.
-Information that might be pushed is open-source information, intelligence about operations (friendly or not), Unmanned Autonomous System/drone feeds and recent developments.
-Information should be pushed without risking the team getting detected. - Provide a way to get supplies to these teams and to isolated people, through the air, in an urbanized area (i.e. no secure landing zone for large helicopter).
-The delivery should be fast paced and the time on the ground should be minimized to reduce the risk of getting compromised.
+Provide a way to actively push information to a small team in a non-distracting way.
+Information that might be pushed is open source information, intelligence about own and adversary troops, UAS/drone feeds and recent developments.
+Information should be pushed without risking the team getting detected.